 The Great Kereru Count 2014 concluded on Sunday 5th October.
 Over 7,000 kereru reports were made, and 14,194 kereru were counted!
 Thanks to everyone who participated.
 Read on to see some results.

-This map shows all reports made during the Great Kereru Count.
-Zoom in to an area to see more detail.
+Click here to see a map showing all reports made during the Great Kereru Count.

 The map below shows density of reports across the whole country.
 Each slightly translucent dot shows one observation, so where the concentration is strong the dots build up into bright blue clusters.
 There’s an obvious concentration on the population centres, which we expected, but there are strong contributions from some less inhabited areas, such as Taranaki, Great Barrier Island, west of Nelson, Westland, and the Catlins.